-When it comes to small business hiring, factors such as career growth and engagement can play a very important role in employee retention.
-This is because a lot of such businesses may not afford to pay top bucks.
+When it comes to small business hiring, factors such as career growth and engagement can play a vital role in employee retention.
+This is because many such businesses may not afford to pay top bucks.
 Keeping the quality of work high is the only way to keep employees going.
 This is not possible without a focused training approach that helps your employees understand their role in the larger context of the business and enables them to take the lead in innovation and execution.

 Here are a few tips to help your small business achieve that.